 Automatic Transmission and Transaxle

-A study of the operation, hydraulic circuits and electronic controls of modern automatic transmissions and automatic transaxles.
-Diagnosis, disassembly, and assembly procedures with emphasis on the use of special tools and repair techniques.
+A study of the operation, hydraulic circuits and electronic controls of modern automatic transmissions and automatic transaxles. disassembly, assembly Diagnosis, and procedures with emphasis on the use of special tools and repair techniques.
 May be taught manufacturer specific.